$19.95 – $34.95

 Late Season apple

-Turning point™ apple tree comes from Whitetail enthusiast David Whalen of Northern New York.
+Turning point™ apple tree comes from Whitetail enthusiast the late David Whalen of Northern New York.
 There are more than 3,000 wild apple trees growing on his property!
 Out of those 3,000, only a few have been propagated for wildlife.
 Turning Point™ is that special that it is 1 out of 3,000.
 This apple tree is simply a substantial late-season apple tree for deer.
-I would compare it to a yates apple with the consistent production of late-season apples with excellent disease resistance.
+The tree is annually productive with a consistent production of late-season apples with excellent disease resistance.
 I like that the Turning Point™ apple tree gives me a substantial drop during a pivotal point in buck movement in November.

 Turning Point™ is a tree that ripens unevenly.
 This Tree will have deer looking for its sweet-tasting fruit beginning in October as a few apples start falling, and that dependable attraction will continue well into the winter months.
 Turning point™ is a tree that has already proven fantastic here in the north.
 Yet while needing time to prove it, I believe that this Tree will prove itself to possibly be one of the best late-season apple trees to hit the south that has ever come along.